cs1302uga/cs1302-tutorials/recursion.md

 with new parameters and local variables.
 Each stack frame takes up memory in a special region called the stack.
 When the stack fills up due to too many method calls, you get a `StackOverflowError`.

+**ASIDE:** You may have noticed that `StackOverflowError` is reported as an exception but it does not have `Exception` in its name.
+Indeed, it is reported the same as exceptions because it is a sub-class of `java.lang.Throwable`, however, it is NOT a sub-class of `java.lang.Exception`.
+Instead it is a sub-class of `java.lang.Error`, a class whose children comprise what the Java Virtual Machine considers to be errors that are non-recoverable during runtime.

 ## Problems and Sub-problems

 As you can probably imagine, we generally want to avoid infinite recursion.
-That's why we have to make sure our recursive algorithms make progress toward the base case.
+That's why make sure our recursive algorithms make progress toward the base case.
 In order to do this, we typically want our recursive call to work on a smaller version of the original problem -- eventually reaching the base case.
 A few general definitions: